fivetran/dbt_xero/README.md

 ## Configuration

 By default, this package will look for your Xero data in the `xero` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
-If this is not where your Xero Ads data is, please add the following configuration to your `dbt_project.yml` file:
+If this is not where your Xero data is, please add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml